D-VIJAY-NAYAK-DE/Bank-Loan-Analysis-Financial-Project-/README.md

 DASHBOARD 3: DETAILS <br>
 GRID <br>
 Need for a comprehensive 'Details Dashboard' that provides a consolidated view of all the essential information within our loan data.
-This Details Dashboard aims to oƯer a holistic snapshot of key loan-related metrics and data points, enabling users to access critical information eƯiciently. <br>
+This Details Dashboard aims to offer a holistic snapshot of key loan-related metrics and data points, enabling users to access critical information eƯiciently. <br>

 Objective: <br>
 The primary objective of the Details Dashboard is to provide a comprehensive and user-friendly interface for accessing vital loan data.
 It will serve as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance. <br>